What is root canal treatment?

 How will I know I need root canal treatment?

 In the early stages of infection or damage you may feel no pain and be unaware of the problem until your dentist spots it.
 However, if left, an infection in the pulp that spreads through the root canal system may lead to a painful abscess.
-If the nerve of the tooth has died, or is dying, the tooth may darken in colour, indicating a root canal treatment is required.
+If the nerve of the tooth has died, or is dying, the tooth may darken in colour.
+This indicates a root canal treatment is required.

 What happens during root canal treatment?

-– Using a series of very fine instruments, the dentist will clear the root canals, removing any infected pulp, draining any abscesses and cleaning the root canal
+- Using a series of very fine instruments, the dentist will clear the root canals.
+He will remove any infected pulp, draining any abscesses and cleaning the root canal.